sebw/blog.wains.be/content/about.md

 - This site doesn't use third party cookies
 - The search function requires Javascript
 - The comment function requires Javascript and store a cookie to work
-- I do not collect statistics from my visitors, I'm pretty clueless as to the number of visits these days
+- I do not collect statistics from my visitors, I actually have no idea at the number of visitors I get
-- The site will work with Javascript and cookies disabled.
-In that case search and comments are not going to work and posts will not be impacted.
+- The site can work with Javascript and cookies disabled.
+Search and comments will not work.

 ## Talks